maggie537/my-tech-site/content/_index.md

 ## Our Professional Services
 We provide top-tier support and repair solutions designed to keep you up and running efficiently.

-### Technical Support & Repair
+### How I Can Help You
 ![Macbook and iMac Repair](https://images.unsplash.com/photo-1518770660439-4636190af475?auto=format&fit=crop&w=1200&q=80)

 Hardware, networking, operating systems, and software—including printers.
-We fix it right the first time to extend the life of your devices.
+I fix it right the first time to extend the life of your devices.
 * Component diagnostics and replacement
-* Network configuration and troubleshooting
+* Getting your Wi-Fi and internet connection working properly
 * Printer and accessory setup

 <hr style="border: 0; border-top: 1px solid #eee; margin: 40px 0;">